Children's Book Explains Why Mom Deploys

 "My Mommy Wears Combat Boots," written by Sgt.
 1st Class Sharon G.

-McBride, is geared to young children and toddlers to help explain why
+children and toddlers to help explain why

 mom had to leave and how to manage feelings of anger, sadness and